rb81/modelfiles/claude/README.md

 ## How to Use

-To bring this model to life, simply navigate to the folder containing the Claude `modelfile` and execute the following (macOS) terminal commands*:
+To bring this model to life, simply navigate to the folder containing the Claude `modelfile` and execute the following (macOS) terminal commands:

 ```
 ollama serve